izikeros/blog/content/posts/posts/2021/2021-11-28-top-ranked-zsh-plugins-2021.md

 ---
-Title: Top popular Zsh plugins on GitHub (2021)
-slug: top-popular-zsh-plugins-on-github-2021
-Date: 2021-11-29
-modified: 2021-11-29
-Start: 2021-11-25
-Tags: zsh, scrapping, python, Linux
 Category: Linux
+Date: '2021-11-29'
 Image: /images/head/inside-work-tree.jpg
+Start: '2021-11-25'
+Status: published
 Summary: Explore the most popular Zsh plugins from the 1800+ options on the Awesome Zsh plugins GitHub project.
 See which ones have the highest number of stars from the Zsh community.
-Status: published
+Tags: zsh, scrapping, python, Linux
+Title: Top Popular ZSH Plugins on GitHub (2021)
+modified: '2021-11-29'
+slug: top-popular-zsh-plugins-on-github-2021
 ---

 > **NOTE:** This article was written in 2021, for a more recent version of the ranking see: [2023](../top-popular-zsh-plugins-on-github-2023/).